renatoliveira/sf-ext-plus/README.md

 The command to create a custom label is `Salesforce Ext.
 Plus: Create Custom Label`.
 When you run this command, you'll be prompted to enter the label name and value.
 The extension will then create a new custom label metadata file with the specified name and value.

+#### Quickly create custom labels from the Code Action menu

+Whenever you have a string selected in Apex, once you get code suggestions with `Ctrl + .` (or `Cmd + .` on Mac), you'll see a new option called "Create Custom Label".
+This feature allows you to quickly create a custom label from a selected string in your Apex code.
+When you select this option, the extension will prompt you to enter the label name and value, and it will create a new custom label entry on the metadata file with the specified name and value.

 #### JSON Settings

 The extension reads the `package.json` file at the root of your SFDX project.
 There you may add some settings to customize the behavior of the extension.
 For example: